CSJ7701/COM212_Project/README.md

 - **List All Student Records**: Show a list of all student records, sorted by their Student ID.
 Allows the user to select a student and see more information.
 - **Retrieve/Sell Best Idea**: Show information about the best idea from the pool of available ideas.
 Also provides the option to 'sell' the idea.

+When you choose to 'sell' an idea, a brief writeup of that idea is exported to the 'Exports' directory.

+This system saves '.ser' files to the project root - these are serialized data storage files.
+Deleting these will cause data loss, and may cause unexpected issues, since the data in these files interacts with each other.

 ## Contribution Guidelines
 We welcome contributions!
 To contribute to this project, follow these steps:
 1. Fork the repository.